edinburgh-napier/SET09102/notes/unit6_applications/data_driven.md

 ![Fig. 4: Visualising the database migration problem](images/migrations.png){: standalone #fig4 data-title="Visualising the database migration problem" }

+* Original change
+* Change committed to the repository
+* Synchronisation
+* Migration
+{: .figure-labels}

 ### Controlled migrations

 The solution adopted on many different technical platforms is to introduce the concept of